-John Holl, Editor of All About Beer Magazine, will be the Master of Ceremonies for this event, leading the discussion between courses and visiting with chefs and brewmasters in turn.
+John Holl, Senior Editor of Craft Beer & Brewing Magazine, will be the Master of Ceremonies for this event, leading the discussion between courses and visiting with chefs and brewmasters in turn.

-The 2017 culinary host of the Small Plates & Craft Beer Pairing event:
+The 2018 culinary host of the Small Plates & Craft Beer Pairing event is Modis.

 Your Small Plates & Craft Beer Pairing hosts:

 Jeremy, like all good modern day drinkers, is all heart & soul when it comes to craft beer.
 He founded Thai Me Up restaurant in Jackson Hole, WY in 2000.
 He was working as a waiter in the current Thai Me Up space and just like most restaurants in the most expensive town in America, it went under.

 Being the hustler that he is, he talked the landlord into giving him the keys to the space.
 After painting the walls and learning Thai food, he opened and immediately started ruining people’s vacations by playing loud hip hop and Kung Fu while having fun at work.

 Fast Forward six years: After the town of Jackson refused to give him a liquor license for the 4th time to start his dream brewery and instead kept giving them to the 1%, he sold TMU on Ebay (yep) and spent the next two years surfing in New Zealand, Australia and Indonesia.